 I'm a serial entrepreneur, being of independent spirit and mind.
 When I see something that needs doing, I do it, and that’s what led to creating my own business.
 I enjoy researching all the subjects that interest me, and then writing about what I've learned so I can share that information with the world at large.

 My hobbies include: planting flowers, trees, vegetables and herbs (whatever I fancy for the season).
 I love to write letters and compose cards to friends and family, and do crossword puzzles to relax.
-My husband and I watch lots of movies; we have a large collection and are constantly adding to it.
+I enjoy watching movies, and have a large collection that I'm constantly adding to.